rl1987/trickster.dev/tricksterblog/content/post/restringer-modular-javascript-deobfuscator.md

 obfuscation techniques.
 This tool was developed by PerimeterX for malware analysis purposes.
 Besides CLI tool and a NPM module (for custom deobfuscator development), Restringer is also available as [web app](https://restringer.tech/).
-We will be taking a look into the inner working of this tool for educational purposes.
+We will be taking a look into the inner workings of this tool for educational purposes.

 The underlying data model that Restringer operates on is not based on Babel